British Airways Flight 009: Incident

 At 13500 ft, the crew was approaching the altitude at which they would have to turn over the ocean and attempt a risky ditching.
 Although the crew had guidelines for the water landing procedure, no one had ever tried it in a Boeing 747.
 As they performed the engine restart procedure, engine number four finally started, and at 13:56 UTC (20:56 Jakarta time), Moody used its power to reduce the rate of descent.
 Shortly thereafter, engine three restarted, allowing him to climb slowly.
 Shortly after that, engines one and two successfully restarted, as well.
-The crew subsequently requested and expedited an increase in altitude to clear the high mountains of Indonesia.

 As the aircraft approached its target altitude, the St. Elmo's fire effect on the windscreen returned.
 Moody throttled back, but engine number two surged again and was shut down.
 The crew immediately descended and held 12000 ft.